scholarslab/scholarslab.github.io/collections/_posts/2024-10-24-wont-be-a-teacher.md

 date: 2024-10-24
 layout: post
 slug: wont-be-a-teacher
-title: "I Respecfully Refuse to Be a Teacher"
+title: "I Respectfully Refuse to Be a Teacher"
 summary: "A reflection on the value of teaching within the 21st-century academia, from a grad student/'s viewpoint."
 category: essay
 tags: